Bridging Foundational Literacy Skills – Grades 4 and 5

 These are the same tools teachers use in school:

 The DIBELS 8 assessment includes several one-minute subtests.
 The MAZE comprehension subtest, however, is three minutes.
 All students are assessed 3 times a year.
 In Grades 4 and 5, students are assessed in Oral Reading Fluency (ORF) and MAZE.
+Follow the DIBELS 8 link to test your child yourself.
+There are many progress monitoring tests to use.

 1-Minute Oral Reading Fluency